Sympetrum illotum

 Sympetrum illotum, the cardinal meadowhawk, is a species of skimmer in the dragonfly family Libellulidae.
-It is found in the Caribbean Sea, Central America, North America, and South America.
+It is found in North America and South America, including islands in the Caribbean.

-The IUCN conservation status of Sympetrum illotum is "LC", least concern, with no immediate threat to the species' survival.
+The IUCN conservation status of Sympetrum illotum is least concern, with no immediate threat to the species' survival.
 The population is stable.
-The IUCN status was reviewed in 2017.

 Subspecies

 These three subspecies belong to the species Sympetrum illotum: